Bhupesh-Khordia/Frosthack-25/README.md

 ### **Tech Stack**
 - **Frontend**: Streamlit for building an interactive web interface.
-- **Backend**: Python for data processing and dynamic chart generation.
+- **Backend**: Python for data processing and dynamic chart generation and also used MONGODB for files & embeddings storage
-- **Gemini**: For natural language query processing and visualization.
+- **ASI**: For natural language query processing and visualization.
-- **Pathway**: For generating embeddings and perform similarity search.
 - **Fetch.AI**: uAgents for defining REST APIs and managing backend functionalities.

 ## 🛠 Running the Project Locally